Florencia Borelli

 Florencia Borelli (born 30 October 1992) is an Argentine middle- and long-distance runner.
 She won a gold medal in the 5000 metres at the 2019 South American Championships in addition to winning multiple other medals at continental level.
+She is managed by Leonel Manzano and Carlos Roa of Royal Athletic Management & Marketing.

 Her twin sister, Mariana Borelli, is also a runner.